soyrochus/unfoldfate/README.md

 UnfoldFate is a demo application for near 100% generated code by an AI.
 It is a Tarot reading application built using [NiceGUI](https://nicegui.io/).
 This project demonstrates the capabilities of the OpenAI 03-mini-high model in generating functional code with minimal human intervention.

 ## Installation

+### Install Python Dependencies

-To install and run the program, follow these steps:
+To install and run the Python part of the program, follow these steps:

 1. Clone the repository:
     ```sh